codurance/site/_posts/2018-08-13-automated-code-styling.md

 ---
 # Intro

 Recently I have had the "privilege" of going through some Javadoc on a project that needs to move from Java 7.
 The linter for javadoc was tightened for Java 8.
-Of course, the project did fail to build on Java 8.
-It fail on so many javadocs.
+Of course, the project failed to build on Java 8.
+It failed on so many javadocs.

 # The Evolution